cr-workshop-exercises/centralized-workflow-exercise-recorded/desserts/simple-apple-pie.md

 ## Ingredients

-- Epple
+- Apple
 - Sugar

 ## Instructions

-- Cut Epple
+- Cut Apple
 - Put apple on the oven-compatible plate
-- put some sugar on it (can be brown sugar)
+- Put some sugar on it (can be brown sugar)
-- Bake it for 15 mins in 200 degrees in CelsiusS
+- Bake it for 15 mins in 200 degrees in Celsius